mdo2/vue-web-component-wrapper/README.md

   See caniuse.com for support on [Custom Elements v1](https://caniuse.com/#feat=custom-elementsv1) and [Shadow DOM v1](https://caniuse.com/#feat=shadowdomv1).

-- **Note on CSS Encapsulation When Using the Shady DOM polyfill**

-  It's recommended to use [CSS Modules](https://vue-loader.vuejs.org/en/features/css-modules.html) instead of `<style scoped>` in your `*.vue` files if you intend to use the Shady DOM polyfill, because it does not offer real style encapsulation like Shadow DOM does, so external stylesheets may affect your components if not using hashed class names.

 - **If targeting browsers that does not support ES2015:**

   Leverage the `dist/vue-wc-wrapper.es5.js` version of the library.